 This logic can be naturally presented in the following table:

 The first rule executes the decision service “BureauStrategyService” unconditionally – see the column “ActionExecute”.
-This services is supposed to define the decision variable “Bureau Strategy”.
-The second rule will check if Bureau Strategy is DECLINE, and if it is, it will set Loan Origination Result to DECLINE and do nothing.
-Otherwise, the 3rd rule will execute the decision service “RoutingService” that will define the decision variable “Routing” and then teh remaining rules will assign the same value to the final Loan Origination Result.
+This service is supposed to define the decision variable “Bureau Strategy”.
+The second rule will check if Bureau Strategy is DECLINE, and if it is, it will set the Loan Origination Result to DECLINE and do nothing.
+Otherwise, the 3rd rule will execute the decision service “RoutingService” that will define the decision variable “Routing” and then the remaining rules will assign the same value to the final Loan Origination Result.

 How do these external decision services are defined?
 Using a special new table of the type “DecisionService“:

-that describes parameters of each service that correspond to the business concepts defined in the common Glossary.
+that describes the parameters of each service that correspond to the business concepts defined in the common Glossary.
 If the column “Business Objects” is omitted (like in the above table), all business objects will be passed to all decision services even if “BureauStrategyService” doesn’t need BureauData.